You are here

 • Calcium

-Eating the right amount may help control the buildup of waste and fluid in your blood.
+Eating the right amount or type of one or more of these nutrients may help control the buildup of waste and fluid in your blood.
 This means your kidneys do not have to work as hard to remove the extra waste and fluid.
 If your kidney disease gets worse, you may need to limit other nutrients as well.
 Your dietitian or healthcare provider will tell you if you need to do this based on your blood test results.

 Healthy kidneys control how much sodium is in your body.
 If your kidneys do not work well, too much sodium can cause fluid buildup, swelling, higher blood pressure, and strain on your heart.
 Your dietitian or healthcare provider can tell you the right amount of sodium you should have each day.